|

 was born.
 He presented family members with certificates and genealogy charts detailing our lineages, but at 19 years of age

-Every year LP200 honors their ancestors by walking the same path that completed their journey from Mission San Gabiel to the
+the same path that completed their journey on Sept.
+4, 1781, from Mission San Gabiel to the LA plaza, which represents the

-Olvera Street plaza, the birth place of Los Angeles.
+birthplace of Los Angeles.
 I agreed it would be fun and I planned to take my son Anthony.
-Terri
+Terri was pregnant with our daughter

-was pregnant with our daughter Alex then and would have to meet us at the end for the ceremony and festivities.
+Alex and would have to meet us at the plaza for the ceremony and festivities.

 |

-| Depiction of the long journey from the Los Angeles Natural History Museum |
+Depiction of the long journey from the Los Angeles Natural History Museum |

-that Quintero was also a sastre (tailor) like Felix.
-Also, he was the second oldest, 55, to be recruited for the journey.
+Quintero was the second oldest, 55, to be recruited for the journey.
+But the thing that became most clear about the pobladores

-not wealthy or of high esteem within society.
-They were in fact a racially mixed group and actual descendants themselves of
+is that they represented the common people.
+They were not wealthy or of high esteem within society.
+They were a

-It is also worthy of mentioning that the people of the early pueblo reflect the racial and culturally diverse qualities that
+that the people of the early pueblo reflect the racial and cultural diversities that make Los Angeles what it is today.

 |

-| Promo pic of tailor Felix |
+Promo pic of tailor Felix for Los Angeles Magazine |

 |

-| Aerial view of the plaza today |
+Aerial view of the plaza today |

 Please click here to see the official site of Las Angelitas del Pueblo